s-uesawa/Prototype-TephraDB-Japan/README.md

 2. Install R (Statistical Computing).
 Please refer to the website https://www.r-project.org/ for installation instructions.

 Workflow using the Tephra database:
 1. Copy the folder entitled "TephraDB_Prototype_ver1" to your computer.
-The dataset can be downloaded from http://doi.org/10.5281/zenodo.3608346
+The dataset can be downloaded at http://doi.org/10.5281/zenodo.3608346
 2. Open the file entitled "Tephra_Hazard_Curve_Generator.r" with R.
 3. Install all the libraries that you need.
 See the script.
 4. Revise the directory to the path of the folder that you copied.